cs1302uga/cs1302-hw7.5/README.md

      * `http://csweb.cs.uga.edu/~mec/cs1302/gui/brad.jpg`
      * `http://csweb.cs.uga.edu/~mec/cs1302/gui/SuccessKid.jpg`

-   * **We will check this:**
-     Your program should not crash when supplied invalid input.
+   * Your program should not crash when supplied invalid input.
 Use exception handling, as needed, to make the experience nicer for the user.
 While we will explore creating popup windows and dialogs in the future, it is sufficient to print a friendly